idea-fasoc/datasheet-scrubber/src/Database/README.md

 # How to collect data to create our Database?
-We use web-scraping in order to collect detailed description of electronic componenets.
+We use web-scraping in order to collect detailed description of electronic components.
-The data collected is scrapped from Digikey website using we-scraping libraries in Python.
+The data collected is scrapped from Digikey website using web-scraping libraries in Python.

 ### prerequisites
 1. Use Chrome for the scraping process